n-eq/n-eq.github.io/_posts/2025-09-22-freertos-after-vtaskstartscheduler.md

 Before ever reaching `vTaskStartScheduler`, the code needs to go through `main()`.
-But even before that, the CPU follows the well-defined boot sequence common to ARM Cortex-M device family: it jumps to the reset handler and some low-level magic happens that takes of a few important things: initializing memory, the stack (pointer), and other bare-metal groundwork to make C code runnable, we won't get into too many details on this part.
+But even before that, the CPU follows the well-defined boot sequence common to ARM Cortex-M device family: it jumps to the reset handler and some low-level magic happens that takes care of a few important things: initializing memory, the stack (pointer), and other bare-metal groundwork to make C code runnable, we won't get into too many details on this part.